mvenouziou/Boosted_DETR/README.md

 ####  Training

-- The official DETR model was intensively trained on 16 high-end GPU's for 3 full days, and neither my computer's integrated Intel graphics nor Google Colab's single GPU are exactly up the task.
-Unfortunately the model's reliance on reliance on Scipy's *linear_sum_assignment* for bipatite matching is not compatible with Colab TPU training due my .
-(The official DETR github also relies on this function.)

-- Flush with $300 in free credits from Google Cloud, I fully prepared the model for training on their platform only to discover GPU's are specifically excluded from the offer.
+- The official DETR model was intensively trained on 8-16 high-end GPU's for 3 full day.
+Neither my computer's integrated graphics nor Google Colab's single GPU are exactly up the task, especially at full model size.
+Flush with $300 in free credits from Google Cloud, I fully prepared the model for training on their platform only to discover GPU's are specifically excluded from the offer.
 I am currently searching for an alternative cloud system to train the model at a reasonable price.

 #### Notes:
+- This implementation is in stark contrast to the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), which does not use the standard TF / Keras model building/training workflow.
+Perhaps a deeper dive into their code base will bring clarity regarding their choice, which adds significant complexity to implementing their models, especially when customizing to new use cases.

 - Although I did **not** make use of their repository, it is worth citing the [official Github Repo](https://github.com/facebookresearch/detr/tree/master) PyTorch implementation, publicly available under Apache License.
-I did look through their repo to see if they used an alternative to *scipy.optimize.linear_sum_assignment* for performing bipartite matching.
-(They did not.)
+I did look through their repo to see if they used an alternative to *scipy.optimize.linear_sum_assignment* for performing bipartite matching (they did not), and to benchmark my results.

-- Training speed appears comparable to the official DETR PyTorch implementation's inference and training speeds.
+- Model speed appears comparable to that of the official DETR PyTorch implementation.

-- This implemenatation is in stark contrast to the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), which does not use the standard TF / Keras API for training and customization.
-Perhaps a deeper dive into their code base will bring clarity for this choice.
-It appears they are in the process of significantly simplifying their code, but training and model building is still conducted outside standard Tensorflow practices.)

 ----